JiMcNulty/FDC/README_EXTENDED.md

    1. It is shown to you so you can examine it
    2. If they don't look right to you i.e. the filtering and smoothing made it look like it doesn't follow the points - don't use the data
       1. Disable filtering and try again
+4. Edit the FDC.cfg macro file - copy the output results from the cmd console
+   1. Edit the macro with the min max temp, step and z_height_temps dictionary that was <b>printed when you ran the script</b>
+   2. variable_precision is the precision of step. ie - 0.1 step is 1, 0.05 is 2, 1 is 0

 ### Install FDC on Klipper
 9. Copy the generated mesh from the new cfg file and paste it at the bottom of your printer.cfg
    1. Paste if after the string ...-- SAVE_CONFIG --...
    2. And after the default bed mesh
    3. If you don't have one just copy your first bed mesh and change the name
    4. This two things are mandatory for klipper
-11. Copy the macro FDC.cfg to the same folder as printer.cfg
+10. Copy the macro FDC.cfg to the same folder as printer.cfg
-12. Edit the macro with the min max temp, step and z_height_temps dictionary that was <b>printed when you ran the script</b>
-    1. variable_precision is the precision of step. ie - 0.1 step is 1, 0.05 is 2, 1 is 0
-13. Add [include FDC.cfg] to your printer.cfg
+11. Add [include FDC.cfg] to your printer.cfg
-14. Only if applicable (if you set TRAM_EVERYTIME to True) you will need to override the bed_mesh.py file
+12. Only if applicable (if you set TRAM_EVERYTIME to True) you will need to override the bed_mesh.py file
 ```
     1. /home/pi/klipper/klippy/extras/
     2. replace bed_mesh.py